Dispersive determination of fourth generation quark masses: FORMALISM AND TOP QUARK MASS

-The unknown subtracted functions $\Delta\rho_{ij}(m_Q)$ from solving the dispersion relations with the initial conditions in the interval $(m_{ij},M_{ij})$ of $m_Q$ are displayed in Fig.~\ref{fig2}(a) through $\Delta\Gamma_{ij}(m_Q)$.
+The unknown subtracted functions $\Delta\rho_{ij}(m_Q)$ with the above $\alpha_{ij}$, $y_{ij}$ and $\bar\omega_{ij}$ are displayed in Fig.~\ref{fig3}(a) through $\Delta\Gamma_{ij}(m_Q)$.
 They exhibit oscillatory behaviors in $m_Q$, and the first (second, third) peak of the solution for the $bb$ ($sb$, $db$) channel is located around $m_Q\approx 170$-195 GeV.
 The coincidence between the sequences of the peaks and of the quark generations is intriguing.
 The similar feature will appear again in the plots for the fourth generation quark masses in the next section.
-To evince the implication of the above peak overlap, we present in Fig.~\ref{fig2}(b) the dependencies of the derivatives $d\Delta\rho_{ij}(m_Q)/d\omega$ on $m_Q$ by
+To evince the implication of the above peak overlap, we present in Fig.~\ref{fig3}(b) the dependencies of the derivatives $d\Delta\rho_{ij}(m_Q)/d\omega$ on $m_Q$ by

 where the factors independent of $\omega$ have been dropped for simplicity.